February 3, 1894 – Death of Edmond Frémy, known for the salt that bears his name, although he also made great discoveries, such as artificial ruby

 In 1845, he discovered the salt that bears his name.
 It is a long-lived free radical that is used as a standard in electron paramagnetic resonance spectroscopy.

-At the end of his life, he devoted himself to the problem of obtaining alumina in crystalline form and managed to make rubies identical to the natural gem, not only in chemical composition, but also in physical properties.
+At the end of his life, he devoted himself to the problem of obtaining alumina in crystalline form and successfully created rubies identical to natural gems, not only in chemical composition but also in physical properties.

 If you want to know more about this scientist, click on the following link: Edmond Frémy